HL7/davinci-dtr/input/pagecontent/specification__cds_hooks.md

 As a part of a CDS Hooks response, if there is a need for further information then the payer IT system SHALL return a Card object with at least one Link object populated in the Card.links property.
 Otherwise no Link object would be provided.
 The Link object SHALL have a type property set to smart.
 The Link object SHALL have a URL property set to the launch URL of the DTR process.

-A payer may secure endpoints from which the DTR process will retrieve additional artifacts to support execution.
-If the payer does require authentication, the DTR process requests an OAuth token using SMART backend services and then uses that second access token to authenticate against the payer FHIR server.
+The DTR App requests an OAuth token using SMART backend services and then uses that second access token to authenticate against the payer FHIR server.

 ### Establish Patient Context
 When the DTR process is being launched from a CDS card Link, the Electronic Health Record (EHR) system and DTR process will follow the procedures established by the [SMART App Launch Framework](http://hl7.org/fhir/smart-app-launch).
 More specifically the EHR and DTR process SHALL follow the SMART App Launch Framework [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence).